traefik-workshops/traefik-hub-gitops/README.md

 cd traefik-hub-gitops
 ```

-2. Create the kind Kubernetes cluster:
+2. Create the Kubernetes cluster:

+a.
+Using kind

+Create the cluster:

 ```shell
 kind create cluster --config=kind.config